-In exotic species like the wild turkey, rhabdomyolysis (capture myopathy) is of significant concern during immobilization for veterinary examination.
+In exotic species like the wild turkey, rhabdomyolysis (capture myopathy) is of significant concern during immobilization for physical examination.
 Severely elevated CK along with AST are commonly identified and indicate significant muscle injury.
-Muscle breakdown products directly affect renal function resulting in elevations of blood urea nitrogen and creatinine or uric acid depending on the species.
+The muscle tissue damage produces breakdown products directly affecting renal function resulting in elevations of blood urea nitrogen and creatinine or uric acid depending on the species.

 In companion species, remember that age can play a part in what is normal for that species.
 It's also important to note that CK elevations are of clinical significance whereas low values are not.